BenLag2906/Image-processing-Tool/README.md

 > cut.exe pat1

-After execute this command in OUPTUT directory : jpeg files are created with the following name "./OUTPUT/pat1_0000X.jpeg" notice than pattern "pat1" must not exceed 5 characters.
+After execute this command in OUPTUT directory : jpeg files are created with the following name "./OUTPUT/pat1_0000X.jpeg".
+Notice than pattern "pat1" must not exceed 5 characters.

 --------------------------
 Other executable to make an video MP4 File based on jpeg input images.